-Arizona is often thought of as being all desert, but this isn't the case.
-About one-sixth of the state is covered in forests, and Northern Arizona has a different climate from the rest of the state.
+Arizona isn’t actually all desert.
+About one-sixth of the state is forests, and Northern Arizona has a different climate from the rest of the state.
 Popular retirement towns like Prescott are at an elevation of well over 5,000 feet and surrounded by mountains, valleys, and trees.
-Higher still is the Grand Canyon, just over a 2-hour drive north of Prescott, and this area sees real winters with freezing days and sometimes snowstorms so harsh that the access roads are closed.
+Higher still is the Grand Canyon, just over a 2-hour drive north of Prescott.
+This area sees real winters with freezing days and sometimes snowstorms.

 National and State Parks

 The state also has 31 state parks; some of them within just a few minutes of several Arizona retirement communities.
 So whether you want to get out and hike or simply take a scenic drive, Arizona has plenty of options and residents.
 As previously mentioned, the attractive climate gives people more opportunities to enjoy the wonders of Arizona’s natural landscape.

 Winter sports in the desert?
 Yes, Arizona has plenty of winter activity options.
 There are three ski resorts where you can enjoy skiing, snowboarding, cross-country skiing, and snowshoeing.
 Two of these are in Northern Arizona, where they have real winters, and one is in Southern Arizona, just outside Tucson.

 Mt.
 Lemmon Ski Valley has 21 trails, and you enjoy winter sunshine in the heart of Tucson before going skiing on Mt.
 Lemmon.
 With a height of over 9,000 feet, it most definitely gets snow in the winter.
 In the summer, it also makes a cool retreat from the heat.